johnlee1/learn/artificial-intelligence/social-choice.md

 #### Condorcet's Noise Model
 + true ranking of the alternatives
 + voting pairwise on alternatives, each comparison is correct with probability

+#### Condorcet's Solution
++ condorcet's goal: find the most probable ranking
++ condorcet suggested: take the majority opinion for each comparison; if a cycle forms